 Have you moved, changed your name, or your mailing address?

 Use the online portal!
 Or with a smartphone, text "CO2VOTE" to 28683!

 You can register as a new voter online if you already have a Colorado Driver's License or ID.
-If you do not have a Colorado Driver's License or ID, download and complete this form and mail, fax or send to us online using this link!
+If you do not have a Colorado Driver's License or ID, download and complete this form and mail, fax or send to us by email.

 Who can register to vote?

 In order to register to vote in Colorado, you must be:

 At least 16 years old ( you must be 18 by election day to vote in an election).